Discover the charming village of Burwash, East Sussex © French Moments

 • Explore the English village of Burwash, East Sussex

 Want to know where French Moments is currently based?
 Today I’d like to show you around the English village where we now live.
-We moved here last summer after spending some years in Paris and in the French Alps.
-We’ve now experienced the four seasons of the year and have discovered our new playground.
+We moved here last summer after spending some years in Paris and the French Alps.
+We’ve now experienced the year’s four seasons and have discovered our new playground.
 Let me present you Burwash, East Sussex, situated only 80 km (50 miles) from the French coast as the crow flies!

 Plan your trip to the South-East of England!